fmerg/pymerkle/docs/api.rst

     1
     >>> tree.append(b'bar')
     2
-    >>> tree.get_size()
-    2

-The index of a leaf can be used to retrieve the corresponding hash value as
+The index of a leaf can be used to retrieve the corresponding hash value:
-follows:

 .. code-block:: python